-Our aim is to defend the possibility of an absolute conception of quantum reality from the relativity of RQM.
-We will criticise three major versions of RQM: Rovelli's original version, which we (following Faglia (2025)) call RRQM; Adlam and Rovelli's modified version in which 'cross-perspective links' are added, which we (again following Faglia) call ARQM; and Adlam's most recent 'dynamical interpretation' (Adlam 2025), which we call DRQM.
-We'll find that each of these interpretations faces a dilemma: either it must reject the basic realist assumption that true representations are made true by (one and the same) reality, or it is pressured to accept that quantum states are not relative but absolute.
-Put pithily, if RQM is truly relational, then it is not a realist interpretation in the above sense.
+Our aim in this article is to critique RQM, which indeed is one of the main non-absolute interpretations of quantum mechanics.
+We will discuss three major versions of RQM: Rovelli's original version, which we (following Faglia (2025)) call RRQM; Adlam and Rovelli's modified version in which 'cross-perspective links' are added, which we (again following Faglia) call ARQM; and Adlam's most recent 'dynamical interpretation' (Adlam 2025), which we call DRQM.
+We'll find that each of these interpretations faces a dilemma: either it must reject the basic realist assumption that true representations are made true by one and the same reality, or it is pressured to accept that quantum states are not relative but absolute.
+In brief: if RQM is truly relational, then it is not a realist interpretation in the above sense.